joannakrawczyk99/cryptotask7/README.md

 <h2> Short description </h1>
 <p>It is simple program that creates blocks and blockchain with hashing each block.
 Appending transactions to the blockchain is possible by mining.
-It uses Flask for creating aa API.</p>
+It uses Flask for creating an API.</p>

 <h3>Links that was helpful</h3>
 <p>https://www.activestate.com/blog/how-to-build-a-blockchain-in-python/ </p>